andresbravom/ProjectJava/README.md

 In this project I have developed a program focused on an online store, in which an account and a password are necessary to verify authentication.
+This project has tg¡he following tests:
+- djdjfj
+- kfkfkf
 It has been declared in 6 classes that are:

 class Category,